-This situation is stressful for many, including farmers.
-The COVID-19 pandemic may be adding to financial problems, price and marketing uncertainties, marital difficulties, and social pressures.
-You can call the Minnesota Farm and Rural Helpline anytime at 1-833-600-2670 to speak to someone.
+The COVID-19 pandemic may be adding to farmers’ financial problems, price and marketing uncertainties, marital difficulties, and social pressures.
+You can:

-- Visit the Minnesota Farm and Rural Helpline website for more information and resources
+- Visit the Minnesota Farm and Rural Helpline website for information and resources.

-Assistance from the Rural Finance Authority (RFA) will be available to help farmers whose operations are affected by the COVID-19 pandemic.
-New legislation expands the use of funding for the RFA that opens up the Disaster Recovery Loan Program for loss of revenue due to human contagious disease.
-Farmers interested in learning more about the assistance should visit the RFA Disaster Loan Recovery Program website or contact 651-201-6004.
+The Minnesota Rural Finance Authority (RFA) also helps farmers whose operations are affected by COVID-19.
+New rules mean farmers can access the Disaster Recovery Loan Program if they they experience loss of revenue due to human contagious disease.
+Visit the RFA Disaster Loan Recovery Program website or contact 651-201-6004.

-- Farmers Legal Action Group, Inc. (FLAG) has released a A Farmers’ Guide to COVID-19 Relief
+- Farmers Legal Action Group, Inc. (FLAG) has published a A Farmers’ Guide to COVID-19 Relief.

-- The Minnesota Department of Employment and Economic Development has a guide for small businesses, which includes farmers, who need help.
+- The Minnesota Department of Employment and Economic Development has a guide for small businesses (including farms) that need help.